Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Experimental Results

 \subsection{Implementation details and performance metrics}

 Among the 3D methods listed in Table \ref{table:lit_review}, we include the algebraic \cite{trawny2010rel3Dtransform}, linear \cite{molina2019unique}, nonlinear least squares (NLS) \cite{ziegler2021distributed} and previous SDP \cite{jiang2020rel3D} methods for comparison.
 None of these methods provide open-source code and in our experience, the implementation details can affect the performance noticeably.
 As such, we strive for fair comparison as follows: \begin{itemize} \item For the methods in \cite{trawny2010rel3Dtransform,jiang2020rel3D} which are designed for full 6-DoF, we reduce the estimation problem to the same 4-DoF as ours by setting the extra parameters as constants and removing/adjusting the related constraints. \item For simulation, all methods are implemented in MATLAB with SeDuMi\footnote{\url{https://github.com/sqlp/sedumi}} solver for SDP methods.
-For real-life experiments, the methods are implemented in C++ with the solvers: CSDP\footnote{\url{https://github.com/coin-or/Csdp}} for SDP methods, Gurobi\footnote{\url{https://www.gurobi.com/}} for the QCQP method, Eigen\footnote{\url{https://eigen.tuxfamily.org/}} for algebraic and linear methods, Ceres\footnote{\url{http://ceres-solver.org/}} for the NLS method. \item The timing comparison takes into account only the solver time, i.e. the time it took to find the optimal solution, while excludes other data processing and preparation steps (construction and inversion of matrices, etc.). \item The initial guess is always set to $\mathbf{0}$ since we assume no prior knowledge of the problem.
-The NLS method is the most affected by the quality of the initial guess. \item All methods are presented with the same processed input data (degenerate configurations checked, outlier rejection scheme applied, spatial-temporal offsets compensated). \end{itemize}
+For real-life experiments, the methods are implemented in C++ with the solvers: CSDP\footnote{\url{https://github.com/coin-or/Csdp}} for SDP methods, Gurobi\footnote{\url{https://www.gurobi.com/}} for the QCQP method, Eigen\footnote{\url{https://eigen.tuxfamily.org/}} for algebraic and linear methods, Ceres\footnote{\url{http://ceres-solver.org/}} for the NLS method. \item The timing comparison takes into account only the solver time, i.e. the time it took to find the optimal solution, while excludes other data processing and preparation steps (construction and inversion of matrices, etc.). \item Since the performance of NLS relies strongly on the initial guess, we tested the NLS method with a good starting point as follows.
+The guesses for $\mathbf{t}$ and $\theta$ are generated by adding Gaussian noises with $\sigma_t^0 = 0.5\si{m}$ and $\sigma_{\theta}^0 = 10\si{deg}$ to the ground truth values. \item All methods are presented with the same processed input data (degenerate configurations checked, outlier rejection scheme applied, spatial-temporal offsets compensated). \end{itemize}

 We evaluate the translation and heading parameters separately, with the estimated translation and heading error denoted as $e_t = \norm{\hat{\mathbf{t}} - \mathbf{t}}$ and $e_{\theta} = \abs{\hat{\theta} - \theta}$, respectively.
 The average errors over all runs $\bar{e}_t$ and $\bar{e}_{\theta}$, the root mean square error $\textrm{RMSE}_t$ and $\textrm{RMSE}_{\theta}$, the mean square errors (MSE) against the CRLBs, and the solver time are the subjects of comparison.